 Canal Évasion Inc. owns a national license for a French-language digital specialty channel, Évasion, devoted to travel, tourism and adventure.
 This channel was launched on January 31, 2000.
-Before the acquisition of ultimate effective control, the Corporation held a 8.3% interest in Canal Évasion Inc. Its website is accessible at www.evasion.tv.
+Before the acquisition of ultimate effective control on February 13, 2019, the Corporation held a 8.3% interest in Canal Évasion Inc. Its website is accessible at www.evasion.tv.